 This point is number one on the list for a reason.
-The best thing you can do when attempting to take on the Boxing Day crowds is to go prepared.
-Write a list of your ‘must have’ items so you know exactly what you want and where to head straight away.
+The best thing you can do when attempting to take on Boxing Day crowds is to be prepared.
+Write a list of your ‘must have’ items so you know exactly what you want and where to head.
+Loiterers are not welcome.

 Set yourself a budget

-We are all guilty of allowing ourselves to get a little carried away during a sale, so it’s a good idea to set a budget.
-This will help you to avoid buying unnecessarily and keep your shopping trip on track.
+We’re all guilty of allowing ourselves to get a little carried away during a sale, so it’s a good idea to set a budget.
+This will help you to avoid unnecessary purchases and keep your shopping trip on track.

 Get an early start